CoLRev-Environment/colrev/docs/source/index.rst

 ========================================

 .. figure:: ../figures/logo_small.png
-   :width: 300
+   :width: 250
    :align: center
    :alt: Logo

-This project aims at improving the literature review process in terms of efficiency, trustworthiness, and richness.
+CoLRev provides an open-source next-generation environment for collaborative reviews.
+To accomplish major improvements in efficiency, trustworthiness, and richness, CoLRev innovates in key areas:

-To accomplish this, CoLRev combines the transparent collaboration model of git with robust content-based identification schemes, and a model for content curation and reuse.
+- leveraging the transparent collaboration model of **git** for the whole literature review process

-**Development status**: `Recommend for users with technical experience <./technical_documentation/roadmap.html>`_.
+- implementing a comprehensive **data provenance** model and **robust identification** schemes
+- desigining a **fault-tolerant and self-explanatory** workflow
+- providing **state-of-the-art algorithms** for each step of the review process
+- creating an open and extensible ecosystem of **file-based interfaces**
+- fostering **typological pluralism** through different forms of data analysis
+- advancing a built-in model for **content curation** and reuse

 Getting started
 -----------------